-- MISSION: Promotes EEO in all aspects of the FHWA's workforce through hiring, advancing, and retaining a diverse workforce that is representative of the Nation; and to provide leadership and guidance to execute FHWA's EEO responsibilities in accordance with Federal laws, statutes, regulations, policies, and directives. - 2) FUNCTIONS: Under the executive direction of the AA for HCR, the EEO Program provides oversight in the following areas: - Advocacy: Serves as the Headquarters focal point to other offices regarding equal employment opportunity at FHWA.
-Represents FHWA through a variety of technical forums dealing with implementation of civil rights in FAHP. - b) Process Management: Responsible for ensuring that FHWA is operating in accordance with the laws, regulations, policies, and guidance that prohibit discrimination in the Federal workplace by encouraging equal opportunities for all employees as well as taking proactive measures to serve and educate our workforce in EEO and No Fear Act principles.
-Processes pre-complaints of discrimination in accordance with DOCR policy and guidance, 29 CFR Part 1614, Management Directive 110, and other laws, statutes, and directives, applicable to the EEO Program.
-Also, provides leadership, guidance, and direction in the EEO programs to FHWA employees. - c) Program Compliance and Annual Reporting: Reports quarterly and on an annual basis EEO program requirements [i.e., No Fear Act, Management Directive (MD)-715, etc.], in consultation and coordination with DOCR, to demonstrate that FHWA has a model EEO program. - d) Outreach and Consultation: Provides EEO counseling, coordinates the scheduling of the Alternative Dispute Resolution, advises FHWA leadership and other senior executives of all internal programs to include the Anti-Harassment Program, the EEO Complaints Process, the Reasonable Accommodations process, and Affirmative Employment/Special Emphasis Programs.
-Partners with HAHR and HCC, to deliver tools and resources to the FHWA workforce.
+- 1) MISSION: Promotes EEO in all aspects of the FHWA's workforce through hiring, advancing, and retaining a diverse workforce that is representative of the Nation; and to provide leadership and guidance to execute FHWA's EEO responsibilities in accordance with Federal laws, statutes, regulations, policies and directives. - 2) FUNCTIONS: Under the executive direction of the AA, the EEO Program provides oversight in the following areas: - a) Advocacy: Serves as the Headquarters focal point to other offices regarding equal employment opportunity, equity, diversity, inclusion, and access at FHWA.
+Represents FHWA through a variety of technical forums dealing with implementation of civil rights in the FAHP. - b) Process Management: Responsible for ensuring that FHWA is operating in accordance with the laws, regulations, policies, and guidance that prohibit discrimination in the Federal workplace by encouraging equal opportunities for all employees as well as taking proactive measures to serve and educate our workforce in EEO and No Fear Act principles.
+Processes pre-complaints of discrimination in accordance with DOCR policy and guidance, 29 CFR Part 1614, Management Directive 110, and other laws, statutes and directives, applicable to the EEO Program.
+Also, provides leadership, guidance, and direction in the EEO programs to FHWA employees.

-- e) Compliance Reviews and Investigations: Provides information and data, as requested by DOCR, through the EEO investigative process.
+- c) Program Compliance & Annual Reporting: Report quarterly and on annual basis EEO program requirements [i.e., No Fear Act, Management Directive (MD)-715, etc.], in consultation and coordination with DOCR, to demonstrate that FHWA is a model EEO program. - d) Outreach and Consultation: Provides EEO counseling, coordinate the scheduling of the Alternative Dispute Resolution, advises FHWA leadership and other senior executives of all internal programs to include the Anti-Harassment Program, the EEO Complaints Process, the Reasonable Accommodations process and Affirmative Employment/Special Emphasis Programs.
+Partners with the HAHR and HCC, to deliver tools and resources to the FHWA workforce. - e) Compliance Reviews and Investigations: Provides information and data, as requested by DOCR, through the EEO investigative process.
 Coordinates with HAHR to support investigative data requests. - f) Informal Counseling: Manages and coordinates the informal counseling process for internal employment discrimination complaints.
 Provides training to FHWA's collateral duty EEO Counselors in current practices, including Alternative Dispute Resolution, to increase the likelihood of successful informal resolutions of employment discrimination complaints.
 Provides process advice to counselors, complainants, and FHWA managers to ensure objectivity of the process. - g) Site/Technical Visits: Provides training to managers and employees.
 Conducts on-site training visits to provide technical assistance to recipients on the process in response to complaint trends. - h) Departmental Coordination: Coordinates regularly with DOCR to ensure that all FHWA programs and activities align with Departmental priorities, guidance, and best practices.

-h.
-Office of Civil Rights (HCR)/Operations/Internal Programs-Special Emphasis
+g.
+HCR/Operations/Internal Programs -Special Emphasis.

-- 1) MISSION: Ensures that FHWA takes affirmative steps to provide equal opportunity in all areas of employment; and to ensure affirmative employment is being addressed in various areas of FHWA's workforce. - 2) FUNCTIONS: Under the executive direction of the AA for HCR, the Affirmative Employment/Special Emphasis Program provides oversight in the following areas: - a) Advocacy: Serves as the HQ focal point to other offices regarding administration of the Special Emphasis Program.

-Represents FHWA through a variety of technical forums dealing with implementation of civil rights in FAHP.
+- 1) MISSION: Ensures that FHWA takes affirmative steps to provide equal opportunity to Black, Indigenous, and people of color (BIPOC), women, and people with disabilities in all areas of employment; and to ensure affirmative employment is being addressed to eliminate under-representation and low participation in various areas ofFHWA's workforce. - 2) FUNCTIONS: Under the executive direction of the AA, the Affirmative Employment/Special Emphasis Program provides oversight in the following areas: - a) Advocacy: Serves as the HQ focal point to other offices regarding administration of the Special Emphasis Program.
+Represents FHWA through a variety of technical forums dealing with implementation of Civil Rights in the FAHP.